 - Develop a plan and share it with your department and supervisors.

-Having the right set of skills in your quality team is the foundation for building a strong quality department that will allow you to develop robust quality processes.
+Having the right set of skills in your quality team is the foundation for building a strong quality assurance department that will allow you to develop robust quality control processes.
 Since quality is one of the key departments within a company, you will be paving the way to improve your organization.
-Plus, you can rest assured that you will be creating a better working environment while fostering a “culture of quality” that will expand beyond the quality department into your enterprise as a whole!
+Plus, you can rest assured that you will be creating a better working environment while fostering a “culture of quality” that will expand beyond the quality team into your enterprise as a whole!